NinoSkopac/PHP7-OAuth1-Signature-Generator/README.md

 // make a request with CURL using constructed OAuth1 payload
 $curl = curl_init($requestURL . '?' . http_build_query($OAuth->getPayload()));

-// or if you only nee the signature:
+// or if you only need the OAuth1 signature:
 $signature = $OAuth->getSignature();
 ```